 - Sedentary lifestyle—ironically not enough exercise can raise your chances of suffering from back pain

 - Family history—certain conditions like degenerative disc disease are based on genetic factors

 Discover your pain relief options with your FREE consultation

-Here at Advanced Health & Physical Medicine, we provide real medical solutions that heal and deliver fast and lasting pain relief.
+Here at Advanced Health & Rehabilitation Center, we provide real medical solutions that heal and deliver fast and lasting pain relief.
 There are no gimmicks, no drugs, and no surgery—what we offer are advanced, non-invasive medical therapies for patients who are simply fed up with failed treatments and devastating side effects.